PixLSteam/SteamIdleNodeJS/README.md

 - [ ] Option to keep login key
 - [ ] Option to use the secret to automatically generate authentication codes
 - [ ] Console parameters to specify Account Config File

+Look at the commit history for a "full" changelog